ZaQuyn/ZaQuyn/README.md

 - 👀 I’m interested in studying every aspects that intriguing and fascinating.
 - 🌱 I’m currently learning data science and finding the right path for myself to enhance my skills along with knowledge.
 - 🎤 I like singing and cats 😺.
-- 📨 You can contact me by my email tin1232020@gmail.com or my [Facebook](https://www.facebook.com/ZaQuyn).
+- 📨 You can contact me by my personal email tin1232020@gmail.com, my [Facebook](https://www.facebook.com/ZaQuyn) or [LinkedIn](https://www.linkedin.com/in/zaquyn/).

 >"I'd rather regret the things that i've done than the things I haven't done." - Lucille Ball
 # 📊GitHub Stats :